ankit-aryam/Dev-2025/README.md

 # Dev2025
-This is for web dev practice nad latest projects.
+This is for web dev practice and latest projects.
+Also for DSA questions and practice